 Bus service is available to and from the Senior Center for Cedar Hill residents only for no additional fee.
 This service is exclusive for members that do not drive or have no other means of transportation.
 To reserve your ride, please call (469) 493-9287 one day in advance.

 The Cedar Hill Senior Senate is a 501(c)3 advisory board organized for the benefit of the Cedar Hill Senior Center.
 Meetings are held the third Monday of each month at 9:30 am at the Senior Center and are open to the public.
 Its main function is to raise funds, advise, support, and assist the Senior Center Staff.
 For additional information, or to become a member, contact the Senior Center at (972) 291-5353.
-Connect with the Senior Senate by email or Facebook.
+To connect with the Senior Senate by email click here, or Facebook click here.

 Senior Center Rules

 A complete copy of the Senior Center rules may be obtained at the Senior Center or by downloading them here (PDF).

 - All participants must sign-in upon arrival to the Senior Center.